 When it comes to exposed unfinished sharp metal edges, both hot water and electric baseboard heaters have them.
 Baseboard heater covers are always made of steel.
 This material helps in the convection heating process by holding and dissipating heat energy.
 As a sheet metal fabricator, we are always mindful of the inherent sharp edges that result from the shearing process.
 Take a look at any baseboard heater and you will find multiple sharp edges.
 Hot water baseboard heaters are made up of various parts that easily disassemble.
 It is on this type of baseboard heater that one must be particularly careful to avoid handling around the exposed sharp edges.

 Baseboarders are designed with sharp edges in mind.
 Using a one piece panel design that has the exposed ends concealed by endcaps and by hemming the bottom edge, there are no exposed sharp edges.

 Risk of Ugliness?

 Just in case you didn't notice, the last six decades of baseboard heater production has been defined by ugliness.
 Interior Designers have spent countless hours trying to hide them.
 Some builders won't deal with them at all.
 The popular opinion among home owners that employ baseboard heaters is that they offer reliable, comfortable and quiet heating.
 Perhaps that's why so many just tolerate their poor aesthetic values.
-I have yet to meet someone who finds their original baseboard heaters to be an icon of good design.
+We have yet to meet someone who finds their original baseboard heaters to be an icon of good design.
 So yes there is a very real risk of ugliness.
 Although it's definitely not in the same category of seriousness discussed above, Baseboarders also address this widespread problem with outstanding results.